-Long-Term Benefits Plans Safeguard Companies from Turbulent Times

-By Harrison Newman, vice president and employee benefits consultant and Pamela Smith, vice president of account management December 14, 2021
+Long-Term Benefits Plans Safeguard Companies from Turbulent Times by Harrison Newman, Vice President and Employee Benefits Consultant and Pamela Smith, Vice President of Account Management July 11,2023

 As Warren Buffet said, "Someone is sitting in the shade today because someone planted a tree a long time ago."
-Planning your employee benefits is no different-and the pandemic over the last nearly two years showed us just that.
+Planning your employee benefits is no different-and the pandemic over the last few years showed us just that.
 Just like that tree planted long ago, a long-term benefits plan can help you get through uncertain or turbulent times.